renovatebot/parser-utils/README.md

 ## Details

-The library is divided to several abstraction levels following from the lowest to the highest one:
+The library is divided into multiple levels of abstraction, from the lowest to the highest one:

 ### [`lib/lexer`](https://github.com/renovatebot/parser-utils/tree/main/lib/lexer)

-Configures [moo](https://github.com/no-context/moo) tokenizer for specific language features such as:
+Configures the [moo](https://github.com/no-context/moo) tokenizer for specific language features such as:

 - Brackets: `()`, `{}`, `[]`, etc
 - Strings: `'foo'`, `"bar"`, `"""baz"""`, etc